How To Write a Great Screenplay: 'All Writing is Rewriting'

 How Do You Write A Screenplay Without Planning?

 Much like rapping, sometimes you have to freestyle to learn your story’s beats.
 I’ve never been great at this option, but it’s a strategy that works for some people in screenplay writing.
 When I try to use this strategy, I like to take every movie script scene by scene.
 Ask yourself, "Who’s in this scene?
 What do they want?
 How can I stop them from getting it?"

 Movies can be a bunch of scenes where people try and fail to do things.
 When stacked together, they teach us a compelling lesson about how someone can arc (or not).
-If I’m writing without an outline, I start every day the same: at page one.
+If I’m writing without an outline, I start every day the same: on page one.
 This makes the process longer, but I find that refining where I was (and editing where I’m going) gets me the best first draft.

 Even if the inclination is to move back, the key is to always move ahead.
 The more new pages you get every day, the more you can refine tomorrow.
-When I’m using this strategy.
-I may only write a few pages a day, but I set myself up when it comes time to go back and spend all my time tweaking and editing.
+When I’m using this strategy, I may only write a few pages a day, but I set myself up when it comes time to go back and spend all my time tweaking and editing.
 I’ll have thought through lots of options and hopefully picked the best versions of each scene.
 It may take me much longer to finish a draft if I write without an outline, but I do wind up with a more solid piece of work to hone and tweak.

 Come to terms with your idea, decide why you want to write it, and use that passion to push through the 100 pages.

 But I came here to learn how to write a great screenplay…

 Here’s the thing, there are no shortcuts in screenwriting.
 You have to sit and pound the pages.
 There are lots of tools that can help you along the way, but the brunt of the work has to be done in front of the computer screen.